klkblake/mm/PROTOCOL.md

 Nonces are random 8 byte values.
-The final computed nonce for a message is nonce1 followed by nonce2 followed by a message counter, where the client uses even numbers and the server uses odd numbers. e.g. The third message the client has sent this session has a counter of 5.
+The final computed nonce for a message is nonce1 followed by nonce2 followed by a message counter, where the client uses even numbers and the server uses odd numbers. e.g. The third message the client has sent this session has a counter of 4.
+The data channel has a separate counter that functions the same except that it is bitwise negated.

 The client transmits it's public key.
 This serves not only as a means of encryption, it also identifies the user.
 The client is expected to already know